Q) HOW LONG DOES THE AUCTION LAST?

 Q) DO I HAVE TO ACCEPT THE HIGHEST BID FOR MY PROPERTY?

 Not at all.
-Each property has an "undisclosed" Reserve Price, this is the minimum amount that you agree that you are willing to accept for your property.
-Only the Start Bid and any bids received are visible as the reserve price remains confidential.
-If the Reserve Price has been met when the auction ends, or you accept a bid to end the auction early, a sale will then be agreed.
+Each property has an undisclosed Reserve Price, this is the minimum amount that you agree that you are willing to accept for your property.
+Only the Start Bid and any bids received are visible as the Reserve Price remains confidential.
+If the Reserve Price has been met, or exceeded, then you would be expected to sell the property at an end point agreed with your Auction Specialist.
+You can accept a bid at any point during the process and do not have to wait for an auction to time out should you not want to.
+Please note, should you decide not to proceed with a sale at or above your Reserve Price then you may be liable for any contracted fees.

 Q) WHAT IS A STARTING BID?

-With every auction there will be a starting bid.
-This is the price published for each property and confirms the level at which the bidding will commence.
+With every auction there is a Starting Bid.
+This is the price published for each property and confirms the level at which the bidding is suggested to begin.
 Starting Bids are for guidance only, they are not the price that the property is being sold for.
-Each Starting Bid has a corresponding Reserve Price
+Each Starting Bid has a corresponding Reserve Price.

 Q) WHAT IS A RESERVE PRICE?

-Q) CAN I ACCEPT BIDS OUTSIDE THE AUCTION PROCESS?
+Q) CAN I ACCEPT BIDS PRIOR TO AN AUCTION ENDING?

 Q) ARE BIDS LEGALLY BINDING?

-With the modern method of auction; the bid binds the buyer to pay a reservation fee and sign a reservation agreement.
-It does not bind the buyer to buy the property but instead allows them to reserve the right to exclusively exchange contracts on the property at an agreed price within 56 days of the bid being accepted.
+With the Modern Method of Auction; the bid binds the buyer to pay a Reservation Fee and sign a Reservation Agreement.
+It does not bind the buyer to buy the property but instead allows them to reserve the right to exclusively exchange contracts on the property at an agreed price within 56 days of the draft contracts being received by the buyers solicitors.

 Q) WHAT IF THE RESERVE PRICE IS NOT MET?